 A boutique hotel in a recently refurbished building dating back to 1827, the Hotel Jägerhorn may be Zagreb’s oldest, with history and charm in spades.
-Its hosted many prestigious Croatians over the years, and been featured in both theater productions and films.
+It’s hosted many prestigious Croatians over the years, and been featured in both theater productions and films.
 But its most winning aspect may be its location: it’s tucked into a passageway between the upper and lower town, making you feel as though you’ve encountered a waystation between past and present and are lucky enough to spend the night there.

 A mere 18 rooms give the hotel a cozy and exclusive feel, and both rooms and suites are fitted out with rich textiles, with sumptuous blues and golds at the center of their design.
 A bright breakfast room has floor-to-ceiling windows looking out on a flower-strewn inner courtyard, and the all-day café serves coffees from local specialty roaster Cogito, as well as an array of craft beers to enjoy by the fountain.

 True to its name, Le Premier is fast becoming the premier destination for luxury travelers looking for the best of what Zagreb’s art scene has to offer.
-Located in an Italianate former bank dating back to 1923, Le Premier is just steps from major city museums and galleries, including the Gallery of Modern Art and the HDLU Museum.
+Located in an Italianate former bank dating back to 1923 and recently renovated, Le Premier is just steps from major city museums and galleries, including the Gallery of Modern Art and the HDLU Museum.

 Ul. kralja Držislava 5